MDI Biological Laboratory

 The MDI Biological Laboratory (MDIBL), formerly known as Mount Desert Island Biological Laboratory is an independent non-profit biomedical research institution founded in 1898 and located in Salisbury Cove, Maine, on Mount Desert Island.
-Its mission is to improve human health and well- being through basic research, education, and development ventures that transform discoveries into cures.
-In 2013, the Laboratory was designated a Center for Biomedical Research Excellence (COBRE) by the National Institutes of Health, which awarded the Laboratory a grant of $13 million over five years to expand the institution's research program.
+Its mission is to improve human health and well-being through basic research, education, and development ventures that transform discoveries into cures.
+In 2013, the laboratory was designated a Center for Biomedical Research Excellence (COBRE) by the National Institutes of Health, which awarded a grant of $13 million over five years to expand the institution's research program.
 The MDI Biological Laboratory has a full-time staff of 63, and will offer 23 research training courses in 2014.

 History

-MDI Biological Laboratory was originally founded as the Harpswell Lab in 1898 by a biology professor at Tufts University, John Kingsley.
-MDI Biological Laboratory was originally established as a teaching and research laboratory in South Harpswell, Maine and focused on natural history, embryology, and comparative anatomy.
-Early investigators at the lab included Naohide Yatsu, Warren Lewis, and Margaret Reed Lewis.
-MDI Biological Laboratory was incorporated in 1914 in Maine as a non-profit scientific and educational institution.
-In June 1921, the lab moved to its current home on Mount Desert Island, Maine, to land purchased by Wild Gardens of Acadia, a group of philanthropists led by George Dorr and John D. Rockefeller Jr. Upon moving to Mount Desert Island, the name was changed to Mount Desert Island Biological Laboratory, and subsequently shortened to MDI Biological Laboratory.
+The MDI Biological Laboratory was originally founded as the Harpswell Lab in 1898 by a biology professor at Tufts University, John Sterling Kingsley.
+The laboratory was originally established as a teaching and research laboratory in South Harpswell, Maine, and focused on natural history, embryology, and comparative anatomy.
+Early investigators at the lab included Naohide Yatsu, Warren Harmon Lewis, and Margaret Reed Lewis.
+The MDI Biological Laboratory was incorporated in 1914 in Maine as a non-profit scientific and educational institution.
+In June 1921, the lab moved to its current home on Mount Desert Island, Maine, to land purchased by Wild Gardens of Acadia, a group of philanthropists led by George Dorr and John D. Rockefeller Jr. Upon moving to Mount Desert Island, the name was changed to Mount Desert Island Biological Laboratory, and subsequently shortened.

 Research

 Scientists at the MDI Biological Laboratory focus on studying regeneration and aging to promote longer, healthier lives.
 They are developing new approaches for treating and preventing heart disease, stroke, diabetes, and cancer, as well as Alzheimer's, Parkinson's, and Huntington's diseases.
-To do so, they pick the most efficient, effective, and economical model organism for each biological question, knowing that our common evolutionary heritage means that humans share a remarkable percentage of our genome with organisms that appear to be completely different than humans.
+To do so, they pick the most efficient, effective, and economical model organism for each biological question, knowing that our common evolutionary heritage means that humans share a remarkable percentage of their genome with organisms that appear to be completely different.

-For example, MDI Biological Laboratory scientists study the tiny nematode Caenorhabditis elegans, with a lifespan of two to three weeks, to study genes that regulate aging and lifespan.
+For example, MDI Biological Laboratory scientists study a tiny nematode, Caenorhabditis elegans, with a lifespan of two to three weeks, to study genes that regulate aging and lifespan.
 Those same genes are present in humans.
 They study organisms such as zebrafish and salamanders that are naturally able to regenerate diseased or damaged tissue, organs, and limbs using the same genetic mechanisms found in humans.
-However, for some reason those mechanisms have been turned off in most mammals.
-MDI Biological Laboratory scientists are learning how to reactivate these mechanisms to promote healing in humans.
+However, for some reason, those mechanisms have been turned off in most mammals.
+The laboratory's scientists are learning how to reactivate these mechanisms to promote healing in humans.

-In 2013 scientists at the MDI Biological Laboratory formed a spin-off company, Novo Biosciences, to explore the potential of MSI-1436, a naturally occurring compound, to speed wound healing and tissue repair in mammals.
+In 2013, scientists at the MDI Biological Laboratory formed a spin-off company, Novo Biosciences, to explore the potential of MSI-1436, a naturally-occurring compound, to speed wound healing and tissue repair in mammals.
 This research was covered by Scientific American in an April 2019 feature article.